What benefits can the combination of agricultural production with photovoltaics bring? In this article, we explain what this solution is all about.

 Agrivoltaics Definition and Quick Facts

-Definition: Agrivoltaics is the combination of agricultural activities with solar photovoltaics.
+- Definition: Agrivoltaics is the combination of agricultural activities with solar photovoltaics.

-The term comes from “agri-” (related to agriculture) and “photovoltaics.”
+- The term comes from “agri-” (related to agriculture) and “photovoltaics.”
 Other terms used interchangeably include agrophotovoltaic and agriPV.

-In Europe, we observe dynamic growth of agrivoltaics in countries like France, Italy, the Netherlands, and Spain.
+- In Europe, we observe dynamic growth of agrivoltaics in countries like France, Italy, the Netherlands, and Spain.

-Agrophotovoltaic systems (agriPV) are also very popular in Asian countries such as China, South Korea, and Japan.
+- Agrophotovoltaic systems (agriPV) are also very popular in Asian countries such as China, South Korea, and Japan.

-According to the report “Agrophotovoltaics in Poland: Modern Agriculture Powered by Solar Energy” by the Polish Photovoltaic Association, over 14 GWp of agriPV systems have been installed worldwide by 2023.
+- According to the report “Agrophotovoltaics in Poland: Modern Agriculture Powered by Solar Energy” by the Polish Photovoltaic Association, over 14 GWp of agriPV systems have been installed worldwide by 2023.

-Polish agrivoltaics are on the cusp of rapid growth, but the current lack of legal regulations supporting this solution is a barrier.
+- Polish agrivoltaics are on the cusp of rapid growth, but the current lack of legal regulations supporting this solution is a barrier.
 However, this situation may change soon.
 Globally, the integration of solar energy with agricultural activities is continuously developing.

-How Does Agrivoltaics Work in Practice?
+What is Agrivoltaics and How Does It Work in Practice?

 Agrophotovoltaic installations (agriPV or APV) have tremendous potential for modern sustainable agriculture.
 The technology combines the cultivation of crops or livestock with solar energy production on the same land, either for self-use or for sale.
 Typically, this involves placing PV panels on agricultural land, but the term also applies to installing panels on industrial buildings within farms.